hithere-devs/toolvault-frontend/README.md

-# Fronted Starter Template
+# Tool Vault Fronted

 ### Description:

-The project is a TypeScript-based frontend template for React projects, built on top of Vite.
+The project is a TypeScript-based frontend for Tool Vault, built on top of Vite.
 It incorporates essential features such as interceptors, routing using React Router v6, schema validation with Zod, and utilizes Tailwind CSS for styling with Shadcn for additional enhancements.
 This template aims to provide a robust starting point for React developers, streamlining the setup process and offering a foundation for scalable and maintainable web applications.

 ### Why it was created: